Table of Contents

 The work on Line 3 also ran into trouble, when residents in parts of Churchgate, Cuffe Parade and Mahim, complained that noise pollution norms were being flouted during the construction.
 The Maharashtra government, on June 4, 2018, told the Bombay High Court that it had recorded the decibel levels at three spots where construction work was underway and had sent a report to the Maharashtra Pollution Control Board (MPCB), for further action.
 The Bombay High Court, on July 18, 2018, said it was not inclined to allow the MMRCL to carry out construction for the Metro 3 Line in south Mumbai’s Cuffe Parade area at night, until the MPCB submitted its report on noise pollution.

-The Mumbai Metro Line 3 project has also come under fire from various quarters, for the proposed car-shed at Aarey Colony, a prime green tract in the city.
-The plan to build the car shed, has been criticised by NGOs, activists and large sections of the society.
-Shortly after assuming power, Maharashtra CM Uddhav Thackeray, on November 29, 2019, ordered a stay on the construction work of the metro car-shed.
-Following this, the state government, on December 11, 2019, announced that it will set-up of a four-member committee, to identify an alternative land for the car-shed.
+As the Mumbai Metro Line 3 project came under fire from various quarters, for the proposed car-shed at Aarey Colony, a prime green tract in the city, the Maharashtra chief minister Uddhav Thackeray has announced shifting of the depot to Kanjurmarg.
+The Maharashtra CM, on November 29, 2019, had ordered a stay on the construction work of the metro car-shed and announced that it would set-up a four-member committee, to identify an alternative land for the car-shed.

 When will the Mumbai Metro Line 3 be completed?

 The Mumbai metro line 3 corridor will be operationalised in two phases.
 The stretch from Aarey Colony to Bandra Kurla Complex is likely to be opened by December 2021 and the stretch from Bandra Kurla Complex to Cuffe Parade is likely to be opened by mid-2022.

 How many stations does Mumbai Metro Line 3 have?